UNICEF appeals for US$25 million to meet the urgent needs of 1.7 million children affected by the economic crisis in Sri Lanka

 - Ensure 100,000 young children benefit from school feeding programmes.

-- Ensure 1.2 million people can access primary health care in UNICEF-supported facilities.
+- Ensure 1.2 million children and women can access primary health care in UNICEF-supported facilities.

-- Provide 1.5 million people with safe water for drinking and domestic needs.
+- Provide 1.5 million families with safe water for drinking and domestic needs.

 - Provide 2,500 girls and women with menstrual hygiene management services